heyysudarshan/heyysudarshan/readme.md

 Do you want to know the technology stack I use for writing and developing software?
 Don’t worry, I’ve got you covered.
 Here’s the list of technologies I use in my daily developer life.

+#### Mobile app development

+Here are the technologies I use to build cross-platform and native mobile apps.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://github.com/heyysudarshan/heyysudarshan/blob/main/assets/kotlin-logo-dark.svg" />
     <source media="(prefers-color-scheme: light)" srcset="https://github.com/heyysudarshan/heyysudarshan/blob/main/assets/kotlin-logo-light.svg" />